smu095/presentations/mcmc-pymc3-101/README.md

 To enable autoformatting, click `View > Toggle Toolbar` after opening a new notebook.

+To facilitate code review for Jupyter notebooks, set up a post-save hook as described in the [Jupyter notebook docs](https://jupyter-notebook.readthedocs.io/en/stable/extending/savehooks.html).

 ## Contributions
 Pull request (PRs) are welcome.
 Note that this repo enforces master protection.
 Contributors must submit a PR and be reviewed before being approved for merging into the master branch.
 We require that code is
 [PEP8 compliant](https://www.python.org/dev/peps/pep-0008/) and autoformatted using [`black`](https://black.readthedocs.io/en/stable/).